Good 2 Go

 Good 2 Go was a female R&B/dance vocal group from Los Angeles, consisting of Melissa Miller, Natalie Fernie, Kathy Webb, Cindy Shows and Melissa Brauchler.
-They scored a one-hit wonder with their single "Never Satisfied", which peaked at #64 on the Billboard Pop Singles and at #10 on Billboard's R&B chart in 1992.
+Their single "Never Satisfied" peaked at #64 on the Billboard Pop Singles and at #10 on Billboard's R&B chart in 1992.
 The group released only one album, a self-titled release on Giant Records.